y3-myint-oo/wercker/README.md

 up your go environment by
 [using this guide](https://golang.org/doc/code.html#Organization)

-Next, you'll need `glide` to install the golang dependencies.
+Next, you'll need `govendor` to install the golang dependencies.
 You can do this by running:
 ```
   go get github.com/kardianos/govendor
 ```